Another look at Questions #2-6 of “49 Questions to Ask Your School Board”

 Question #6 – Does Your Board Have the Work Ethic Needed for Growth?

-(Questions to Ask Your Board) On the most basic level, members have to keep up with continually changing state and federal mandates and laws, something that district staffers generally help with.
+(49 Questions to Ask Your Board) On the most basic level, members have to keep up with continually changing state and federal mandates and laws, something that district staffers generally help with.
 They also need to keep up with promising initiatives to raise student achievement in and outside their district as well as continually evolving systems for monitoring data and engaging the community in school improvement.
-New board members especially need training in their roles and responsibilities and in laws pertaining Read More …
+New board members especially need training in their roles and responsibilities and in laws Read More …

 Question #5 – Does Your Board Believe in Growth?

-(Questions to Ask Your Board) I remember often being praised for my intelligence rather than my efforts, and slowly but surely, I developed an aversion to difficult challenges.
+(49 Questions to Ask Your Board) I remember often being praised for my intelligence rather than my efforts, and slowly but surely, I developed an aversion to difficult challenges.
 Most surprisingly, this extended beyond academic and even athletic challenges to emotional challenges.
-This was my greatest learning disability – this tendency to see performance as a reflection of character and, if I could not accomplish something right away, to avoid that task or treat it with contempt.1 In the above story, Read More …
+This was my greatest learning disability – this tendency to see performance as a reflection of character and, if I could not accomplish something right away, to avoid that task or treat it with contempt.1 In relating the Read More …

 Question #4 – (In Order to Serve) Is Your Board Willing to Lead?

-(Questions to Ask Your Board) The most fundamental discipline of a board of directors is to direct the organization for high performance.
+(49 Questions to Ask Your Board) The most fundamental discipline of a board of directors is to direct the organization for high performance.
 Directing is a proactive discipline, focused on the future.
-But an alarming problem exists with many boards: they refuse to direct! – Jim Brown1 The above observation is a clear consequence of the fact that, while it is hard enough for individuals to prepare for a leadership role, it is even more difficult for a board of 5, Read More …
+But an alarming problem exists with many boards: they refuse to direct! – Jim Brown1 The above observation is a clear consequence of the fact that, while it is hard enough for individuals to prepare for a leadership role, it is even more difficult for a board of Read More …

 Question #3 – (In Order to Lead) Is Your Board Committed to Serve?

-(Questions to Ask Your Board) The servant-leader is servant first… It begins with the natural feeling that one wants to serve, to serve first.
+(49 Questions to Ask Your Board) The servant-leader is servant first… It begins with the natural feeling that one wants to serve, to serve first.
 Then conscious choice brings one to aspire to lead.
 That person is sharply different from one who is leader first, perhaps because of the need to assuage an unusual power drive or to acquire material possessions. – Robert Greenleaf1 According to Greenleaf, those aspiring to leadership must choose first to serve, then to lead.
-This servant-leader Read More …
+This Read More …

 Question #2 – Does Your Board Have a Governance Mindset?

-(Questions to Ask Your Board) The development of a governance mindset in our view is the most important characteristic of effective trustees…Having a governance mindset is understanding the role and responsibilities of the governing board and how individual trustee leadership can enhance the positive, value-added impact of the governance process. – Davis Campbell and Michael Fullan1 It is not enough to acquire knowledge (what to know) or skills (what to do) for governance.
-Boards must as a first priority develop Read More …
+(49 Questions to Ask Your Board) The development of a governance mindset in our view is the most important characteristic of effective trustees…Having a governance mindset is understanding the role and responsibilities of the governing board and how individual trustee leadership can enhance the positive, value-added impact of the governance process. – Davis Campbell and Michael Fullan1 It is not enough to acquire knowledge (what to know) or skills (what to do) for governance.
+Boards must as a first priority Read More …

 Onboarding New Board Members?
 Recommit to the Oath of Office